danfuzz/samizdat/doc/language-guide/11-execution-trees.md

 If no `"repeat"` is specified, then the given formal binds exactly one actual argument.
 The argument variable as bound is the same as the actual argument as passed (no extra wrapping).

-#### `varDef` &mdash; `@varDef{name: name, value: expression, (export: name)?, (top: true)?}`

-* `name: name` &mdash; Variable name to define (typically a string).

-* `value: expression` (optional) &mdash; Expression node representing the value that the variable should take on when defined.

-* `export: name` (optional) &mdash; If present, indicates the name of the exported binding for this variable.
-This is typically, but not necessarily, the same as the `name` binding.

-* `top: true` (optional) &mdash; If present, indicates that this definition should be promoted to the top of the closure in which it appears.

-This represents an immutable variable definition statement as part of a closure body.
-Nodes of this type are valid within the `statements` list of a `closure` node.

-When run successfully, nodes of this type cause `name` to be bound in the current (topmost) execution environment, to an immutable variable.
-That is, once the variable is bound to a value, it can never be re-bound.
-The behavior varies depending on if `value` is supplied in this node:

-* Without a supplied `value`, this serves as a forward declaration.
-The variable is defined, but it is unbound (i.e. bound to void).
-It is then valid to bind the variable to a value *exactly once* by use of a `varBind` node.
-Before such binding, it is invalid (terminating the runtime) to refer to the variable.

-* With `value` supplied, said `value` is evaluated.
-If it evaluates to void, then evaluation fails (terminating the runtime).
-Otherwise, the evaluated value becomes the permanently-bound value of the variable.

-The `export` and `top` bindings, if present, have no effect at runtime.
-Instead, these are expected to be treated similarly to `export` nodes (see above).

-#### `varDefMutable` &mdash; `@varDef{name: name, (value: expression)?}`

-* `name: name` &mdash; Variable name to define (typically a string).

-* `value: expression` (optional) &mdash; Expression node representing the value that the variable should take on when defined.

-This represents a mutable variable definition statement as part of a closure body.
-Nodes of this type are valid within the `statements` list of a `closure` node.

-When run successfully, nodes of this type cause `name` to be bound in the current (topmost) execution environment, to a mutable variable.
-That is, the variable may be bound and re-bound multiple times, by using `varBind` nodes.
-The behavior varies depending on if `value` is supplied in this node:

-* Without a supplied `value`, this serves as a forward declaration.
-The variable is defined, but it is unbound (i.e. bound to void).
-After definition and before binding (via `varBind`), it is invalid (terminating the runtime) to refer to the variable.

-* With `value` supplied, said `value` is evaluated.
-If it evaluates to void, then evaluation fails (terminating the runtime).
-Otherwise, the evaluated value becomes the initially-bound value of the variable.